txstate-etc/canto-lucid/README.md

 As a best practice, the node instance runs as non-root and so the server runs on port 3000.
 You can have docker map that back to 80 or 443 as needed (see below for info about SSL support).

+## Caveat
+Canto allows images to be placed into multiple places in the folder hierarchy.
+Lucid does not.
+In order to resolve this discrepancy, this tool places the image in the folder with the shortest overall path.
+Therefore, some folders may be missing images that exist in Canto.
+The image will be tagged with the album names that it is "removed" from, so that searches matching the album name will still turn up the image.
+This was the best compromise I could think of.

+The other alternative was generating a new ID for each appearance of the image based on a combination of image id and album id, but that would have made Lucid searches turn up duplicate images all over the place.
+Untenable.

 ## SSL
 SSL support is enabled automatically if you mount a key and cert into the docker container at `/securekeys/private.key` and `/securekeys/cert.pem`, respectively.
-If you provide certs, port 3000 will expect https connections only.
+If you provide the cert, port 3000 will expect https connections only.

 See the docker docs for more information about mounting volumes.
 Make sure the node user (UID: 1000, GID: 1000) is permitted to read both files.

-## Image Scaling
-Canto's image scaling offerings are limited in that you cannot set the desired JPG quality.
-Lucid has its own scaling mechanisms that will kick in for images larger than 4000x4000 pixels (according to their integration specialist), and should be sufficient.
-However, if you would like to control the scaling and have Canto process your images, you can enable this with environment variables:
-* `SCALE_IMAGES` Enable the scaling.
-Required to be truthy if you want this feature.
-* `LUCID_MAXMB` Trigger the processing for images larger than this, in MB.
-Default 8.
-* `LUCID_MAXRES` Trigger the processing for images with either width or height greater than this many pixels.
-Default 4000.

 ## To run a developer instance
 Create a `docker-compose.override.yml` file and add the CANTO_ prefixed environment variables to it.
 Then run `docker compose up --build`.
 This will start the server.
 Visit http://localhost/dam in your browser to see the output.
 It may take several minutes as Canto is a little slow to serve up its entire database.